sclorg/django-ex/openshift/README.md

 ## 5. Add Build Pipeline Webhook(s) to GitHub

-1. Log into the web console ang go to the :"eDivorce App (tools)" project
+1. Log into the web console ang go to the :"eDivorce App (build)" project

-2. Select Builds => Pipelines => build-and-deploy-to-dev => Configuration
+2. Select Builds => Pipelines => build-and-deploy-to-dev-pipeline => Configuration

 3. Copy the GitHub wookhook URL